EmperLex/screeps/README.md

 Problems occured:
 - needed about 3h to find a problem with the PathFinder.search function.
 In the end the root cause was that the cost matrix i wanted to store in the Memory will lose its functions.
 Reading the matrix and passing it to the search function lead to strange error like "v.get is not a function".
 The solution is to serialize and deserialize the matrix to and from the Memory.
+- there was a lot of fine tuning to do and the code got pretty messy.
+It probably would make sense to think about a good strict architecture to keep things clean.
+- solution works but does not feel very flexible

+### Phase 3 Clean up and follow a general architectural idea
+After reading some theory about finite state machines, hierarchical finite state machines and behaviour trees I decided to implement the AI behaviour as behaviour trees.